PY7173 - Psychological Knowledge and Models of Therapy (2023/24)

 1. Have a critical understanding of the philosophical basis of counselling psychology

 2. Have an awareness of a range of psychological knowledge and models of therapy; and be able to critically reflect on and evaluate these from a counselling psychology perspective

 3. Have a critical understanding of basic principles of psychological assessment, formulation and treatment planning, and be able to translate this effectively into practice, using a cognitive-behavioural model

-Students will submit an oral assignment at the end of the module in a group formal that comprises two parts:
+Assessment will take place at the end of the module and will comprise of two parts:

 1) Case formulation - Presentation

-Students will be asked to present a psychological assessment formulation and treatment plan for a case from their own practice placement work.
-This should use a cognitive-behavioural model as the main theoretical framework, but also consider the potential applicability of other models to the case (up to 20 minutes, 70% weighting; addressing mainly learning outcome 2 and 3).
+You are asked to present a psychological assessment, formulation and treatment plan for a case from your own practice placement work.
+This will use a cognitive-behavioural model as the main theoretical framework, but also consider the potential applicability of another model to the case (up to 20 minutes, 70% weighting; addressing mainly learning outcome 2 and 3).

-Students will be asked to present a personal statement in which they critically reflect on the areas of psychological knowledge and models of psychological therapy presented in the module and consider their potential relevance and utility from a counselling psychology perspective (up to 5 minutes, 30% weighting; addressing mainly learning outcomes 1 and 2).
+You are asked to present your reflections on the areas of psychological knowledge and models of psychological therapy presented in the module, and critically consider their potential relevance and utility from a counselling psychology perspective (up to 5 minutes, 30% weighting; addressing mainly learning outcomes 1 and 2).